taiki-e/cargo-hack/README.md

 To install the current cargo-hack requires Rust 1.36 or later.

+**Note: cargo-hack is currently only tested on Linux and macOS.
+It may not work well on other platforms.**

 ## Usage

 `cargo-hack` is basically wrapper of `cargo` that propagates subcommand and most of the passed flags to `cargo`, but provides additional flags and changes the behavior of some existing flags.